Enlargement of NATO: Moldova

 Moldova gained independence in 1991 following the collapse of the Soviet Union.
 The country's current constitution was adopted in 1994, and forbids the country from joining a military alliance, but some politicians, such as former Moldovan Minister of Defence Vitalie Marinuța, have suggested joining NATO as part of a larger European integration.
 Moldova joined NATO's Partnership for Peace in 1994, and initiated an Individual Partnership Action Plan in 2010.
 Moldova also participates in NATO's peacekeeping force in Kosovo.
 Following the 2014 annexation of Crimea by Russia, NATO officials warned that Russia might seek to annex Transnistria, a breakaway Moldovan region.
 This separatist issue could preclude Moldova from joining NATO.

-The current Prime Minister of Moldova, Dorin Recean, supports European Union membership, but not NATO membership.
-Moldova's President Maia Sandu stated in January 2023 that there was "serious discussion" about joining "a larger alliance", though she didn't specifically name NATO.
+Former Prime Minister of Moldova, Dorin Recean, supports European Union membership, but not NATO membership.
+Moldova's President Maia Sandu stated in January 2023 that there was "serious discussion" about joining "a larger alliance", though she did not specifically name NATO.
 The second largest alliance in the parliament of Moldova, the Electoral Bloc of Communists and Socialists, strongly opposes NATO membership.
 A poll in December 2018 found that, if given the choice in a referendum, 22% of Moldovans would vote in favor of joining NATO, while 32% would vote against it and 21% would be unsure.
 Some Moldovan politicians, including former Prime Minister Iurie Leancă, have also supported the idea of unifying with neighboring Romania, with which Moldova shares a language and much of its history, and a poll in April 2021 found that 43.9% of those surveyed supported that idea.
 Romania is a current member of both NATO and the European Union.